-Effective 2018, each year the Dean’s Graduate Student Teaching Award will recognize a graduate student who has demonstrated exemplary teaching.
+The Dean’s Graduate Student Teaching Award recognizes each year a graduate student who has demonstrated exemplary teaching.
 The award is intended to foster a culture of teaching excellence among graduate teaching assistants and instructors.

 Each department may nominate one student for the award.
-Please submit the dossier to the Office of the Dean of Students no later than March 30, 2018.
-The winner will be announced by May 15, 2018.
+Please submit the dossier to the Dean of Students Office at email@example.com no later than March 20, 2023.

-All current doctoral students who have demonstrated substantial effectiveness in teaching are eligible for nomination.
-In future years, students nominated in the past can be nominated again, but previous award recipients will be ineligible for nomination.
+All current doctoral students who have demonstrated substantial effectiveness in teaching prior to Winter 2023 are eligible for nomination.
+Students who have been nominated previously can be nominated again; however past award recipients will be ineligible for nomination.

 Award amount and recognition